 Create and edit scenes

-What you will do most often in the process of working on a scene, is to edit the content of that scene, whether by interacting with the content of the scene using the viewport, or by editing the properties of the scene’s nodes using the property editor.
+You can edit the content of that scene by either interacting with the content of the scene using the viewport, or by editing the properties of the scene’s nodes using the Property Editor.

-A 3D scenes contains different type of data.
+A 3D scenes contains different types of data.
 The most common ones are: